psreek-ai/SiebelCRMSemanticSearch/docs/TDD 3 - Semantic Search API.md

 # Validate the key in your PL/SQL wrapper procedure
 ```

-Update the wrapper procedure to check for API key:
+Update the wrapper procedure to check for API key (secured version):

+**Important:** This improved version fetches the API key from secure configuration table instead of hardcoding it.

 ```sql
 CREATE OR REPLACE PROCEDURE HANDLE_SEARCH_REQUEST AS